JANANI0210/Storm/README.md

-# Create a Web-Layout using FLEXBOX
+# CREATE A WEB-LAYOUT USING FLEXBOX

 ### AIM :
       To create a Web-Layout using FLEXBOX.